Lorenzobattistela/lambda-calculus-eval/README.md

 - Copy syntax and ftdetect individually to `.vim/syntax` and `.vim/ftdetect`

 Or use your plugin manage of preference, the two files are really simple.

-## TODOs
-These are not in order of priority.

-- Syntax Highlighting for vscode and tutorial for neovim
-- Completions for common defs (terms, lists, tuples etc)
-- Implement Applicative and normal order (currently just one) option
-- Allow step-by-step reduction through cli to work out the entire reduction (not possible today)
-- Fix name clashes to work with strings as well (and generate x_1)
-- Fix name permissions to allow _ character too
-- Maybe an import system?